2013 Cincinnati Bengals season

-The 2013 Cincinnati Bengals season was the franchise's 44th season in the National Football League, the 46th overall, and the 11th under head coach Marvin Lewis.
+The 2013 season was the Cincinnati Bengals' 44th in the National Football League (NFL), their 46th overall and their 11th under head coach Marvin Lewis.
 The Bengals improved on their 10–6 regular season record from 2012 and clinched the AFC North division title.
 However, the Bengals lost 27–10 to the San Diego Chargers in the playoffs – the third consecutive season that the Bengals had lost in the Wild Card round.
 Their training camp was featured on the HBO show Hard Knocks.